HOFT: Householder Orthogonal Fine-tuning: Experiments

 \subsection{Machine Translation}

-For measuring machine translation performance, HOFT and SHOFT are compared with DoRA and LoRA using four languages from the CoVoST 2 \citep{covost} dataset: Slovene, German, Latvian and French.
+For measuring machine translation performance, HOFT and SHOFT are compared with DoRA, LoRA, OFT and BOFT using four languages from the CoVoST 2 \citep{covost} dataset: Slovene, German, Latvian and French.
 We chose these languages in order to have two well-represented languages and two low-resource languages.
 For French and German, models are trained on the first 10K elements of the training split.
 Three models are adapted for this task: NLLB-3.3B \citep{nllb}, LLaMA2-7B \citep{llama2}, and LLaMA3.1-8B \citep{llama3.1}.
 We set $r=16$ for all PEFT methods and train the models for 2 epochs.
 Both BLEU \citep{bleu, sacrebleu} and COMET \citep{comet, comet2} results are provided for each individual language per model and PEFT method.
 Results obtained are shown in Table \ref{tab:machine_translation}.
 We additionally provide baseline performance of the models.

 From Table \ref{tab:machine_translation} we can observe how HOFT and SHOFT provide competitive results in French and German.
 In Latvian, HOFT and SHOFT give similar results in the case of NLLB-3.3B.
 For Slovene, both methods clearly outperform LoRA and DoRA with LLaMA2-7B, while HOFT in BLEU and SHOFT in COMET with NLLB-3.3B.
 Notably, the difference on both metrics is significantly higher with LLaMA3.1-8B.
-Overall, the top BLEU and COMET scores are almost always achieved by either HOFT or SHOFT, underlining their effectiveness across multiple languages.
+Compared to other orthogonal PEFT methods, such as OFT and BOFT, HOFT/SHOFT produce superior results.
+Overall, the top BLEU and COMET scores are almost always achieved by either HOFT or SHOFT, underlining their consistent effectiveness across multiple languages.